 The Schooner

-Opened in 1947, The Schooner is a Southeast Texas landmark and one of the oldest family-owned and operated seafood and steak houses in the Gulf Coast.
-The seafood gumbo recipe has taken all 73 years to perfect, which they make roughly 40 gallons of each morning.
-They work with local seasoning brand TexJoy to make seasoning blends exclusive to the restaurant, which is why the flavor is unique and unlike any you’ve tried elsewhere.
-And forget serving ham over the holidays.
-“Gumbo by the Gallon” has been a SETX family tradition for generations, and they’ve been known to dish up over 200 gallons on Christmas Eve alone.
+Opened in 1947, The Schooner is a Southeast Texas landmark and one of the oldest family-owned seafood and steak houses on the Gulf Coast.
+Their seafood gumbo recipe has taken 73 years to perfect, and they make roughly 40 gallons of it every morning.
+They work with local seasoning brand TexJoy to make seasoning blends exclusive to the restaurant, so the flavor is unique and unlike any you’ve tried elsewhere!

 crazy cajun gumbo